 Design Memorandums were prepared from 1956 thru 1970 setting forth design criteria for all aspects of the project including the prime flood risk management facilities, real estate acquisition, road and utility relocations, reservoir clearing, and the master plan for recreation development and land management.
-The Design Memoranda for Lake O' the Pines are in Table 1.1 below.
+The Design Memoranda for Lake O' the Pines that are most relevant to this Master Plan are listed in Table 1.1 below.